 Applications are accepted as long as space for new students exists.
-However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring in order to allow time for admission before Computer Access to Student Personal and Enrollment Records (CASPER) deadline.
+However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring in order to allow time for the registration deadline.
 All prospective graduate students, including Sacramento State graduates, must file the following with the Office of Graduate Studies, River Front Center 206, (916) 278-6470: